 Compared to the average, Malta makes greater allowances for granting citizenship to those who were born abroad but have a family connection to Malta.

 Let’s start with those who may already be a citizen of Malta by birth.
-You qualify if:
+This can get confusing based on the dates of Malta’s independence.
+Scroll to the appropriate section based on when you were born:

 The Maltese government amended the Maltese Citizenship Act in 2007 to open the possibility for registering for Maltese citizenship by descent to more people.
 You are eligible if you can prove that you have: